How to find DNS servers using the dig command

 This response is quite different from the simple request and presents all DNS servers involved in the resolution of a domain, passing through the Top-Level Domain (TLD) servers until reaching the last authoritative server.

-Checking the latency of a web application with the dig command is one of the ways of validating Azion’s Edge Computing service.
-For example, you can compare the latency of your application, served by cloud and by Azion Edge Computing platform.
+You can also check the latency of a web application with the dig command to validate the Azion Edge Computing service.
+For example, you can compare the latency of your application, served by cloud and by Azion Edge Computing Platform.